open-feature/community/CONTRIBUTOR_LADDER.md

 approver in the `CODEOWNERS` files.

    * Reviewer of the codebase for at least 1 month
-   * Reviewer for or author of at least 10 substantial PRs to the codebase, with the definition of substantial subject to the maintainer's discretion (e.g. refactors/adds new functionality rather than one-line pulls).
+   * Reviewer for or author of PRs to the codebase, with the definition of substantial subject to the maintainer's discretion (e.g. refactors/adds new functionality rather than one-line pulls).
    * Nominated by a maintainer